nivertech/github-backup/README.md

 information from Github.
 In particular, social network stuff, like users who are following you, is not backed up.

-github-backup will find and backup all forks of a repository, and all forks of those forks, etc. However, it cannot go *up* the fork tree.
+github-backup will find and backup forks of a repository, and all forks of those forks, etc. However, it cannot go *up* the fork tree.
 So if your Github repositoriy is a fork of something else, the something else won't be backed up.
 There is an easy solution though.
 Just add the parent as a git remote.
 Then github-backup will find it, and back it up.

+Currently, only 30 of each thing will be returned.
+This is a bug in the haskell github library I'm using.
+Hope to get it fixed soon.

 Currently, the Github api does not seem to provide a way to access notes added to commits and notes added to lines of code.
 So those notes won't get